frederic-perez/AmE-dictionary/data/dictionary.md

 __lightning flash__ _n_
 __lightning rod__ _n_ :three: (lightning-rod) __1__ A metallic conductor that is attached to a high point and leads to the ground; protects the building from destruction by lightning. __2__ :dart: Someone who is a frequent target of negative reactions and serves to distract attention from another. _The unpopular supervisor served as a lightning rod for the criticism that should have been aimed at management._
 __lightning__ _n_
+__like (one’s) life depends on it__ _idiom_ With maximum, possibly desperate, effort or energy (i.e., as if one is at risk of losing one’s life if one fails).
+The boxer started the third round throwing punches like his life depended on it.
 __like (two) peas in a pod__ _idiom_ Said of two people who are very similar in interests, actions, or appearance. _idiom_ Said of two people who are very similar in interests, actions, or appearance. _Betty and Jennifer are like two peas in a pod, so it’s no wonder people sometimes mistake them for sisters._
 __like a chicken with the pip__ _idiom_ In low spirits; in a weak or sickened state or manner. _Poor little Johnny’s been feeling like a chicken with the pip lately.
 I think he must have picked up a bug at school._
 __like death warmed up__ _idiom_ In a state or appearance of extreme ill health.
 (Often preceded by “look” or “feel.”)